xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 ### (3) Train and save the models
 #### (a) Logistic Regression
-We build a Logistic Regression Model and use all the possible feature combinations of this model to do the training and testing.
+We build a logistic regression model and use all the possible feature combinations of this model to do the training and testing.
 We calculate the training and testing accuracies and order them by training accuracy.
 ```python
 from sklearn.linear_model import LogisticRegression
 LR = LogisticRegression()